How to Establish Relationships Between Parent and Child Companies in Bulk

 - Child Company → Parent Company → Grandparent Company

-Similar to other association use cases, you can use Bulk Operations to associate based on existing properties or Magical Import to associate based on CSV files.
+Similar to other association use cases, you can use the Associate app to create relationships based on existing properties or Magical Import to associate based on CSV files.

 In the below example, to associate child-parent-grandparent using Magical Import, the columns in the CSV file include a custom field, "Relationship," populated with the values Child, Parent, and Grandparent.
 For in-depth instructions on how to do this, see the Associate Child-Parent Companies from a CSV Using the Magical Import Module section above.